Check out the link above for our 2018 Outreach Schedule. Always a work in progress, check often.

 Party: 9 p.m. - NMC Rogers Observatory.

-This article is provided by NASA Space Place.
+This article is distributed by NASA Night Sky Network

-With articles, activities, crafts, games, and lesson plans, NASA Space Place encourages everyone to get excited about science and technology.
+With articles, activities and games NASA Space Place encourages everyone to get excited about science and technology.
 Visit spaceplace.nasa.gov to explore space and Earth science!

 NASA Space Place poster